HannahCalich/PhysMove/README.md

     format,

-  - *lon* and *lat*, the longitude and latitude in decimal degrees of each position estimate, respectively in numeric format, and
+  - *lon* and *lat*, the longitude and latitude in decimal degrees of each position estimate, respectively, in numeric format, and

   - *day*, the datetime stamp for each location estimate in POSIXct format following yyyy-mm-dd hh:mm:ss.

-To determine if the data frame is formatted correctly, the tracks dataset can be used for comparison.
-The code below demonstrates how to preview the tracks dataset using `head()` and confirm the dataset structure using `str()`.
+To determine if the data frame is formatted correctly, the `tracks` dataset can be used for comparison.
+The code below demonstrates how to preview the `tracks` dataset using `head()` and confirm the dataset structure using `str()`.

 ``` r